rolandfarkasCOM/claude-workflow-rules/README.md

 - Project-specific conventions (naming, file structure, component patterns)
 - Key directories and their purpose
 - Performance requirements or constraints

+## FAQ

+### What is CLAUDE.md?

+`CLAUDE.md` is the convention Claude Code uses for project-specific instructions.
+When you open a project, Claude Code automatically loads `CLAUDE.md` from the repo root and treats it as system prompt context for the entire session — so any rules, conventions, or commands you put there shape every response.

+### How is this different from a regular README?

+A README documents the project for humans. `CLAUDE.md` documents it for the AI coding assistant — preferred workflow, testing approach, security rules, things to avoid.
+The two complement each other.

+### Can I use these rules with Cursor, Cody, or other AI coding tools?

+The underlying rules (planning, testing, security, git discipline) apply to any AI assistant.
+The Claude Code–specific bits — the `CLAUDE.md` auto-loading convention, the `/gsd-*` slash commands, and claude-mem integration — only work with Claude Code itself.

+### Where do I put project-specific overrides?

+Edit `CLAUDE.md` directly after copying it.
+The file lives in your repo and is yours to customize — add a section at the bottom for your stack, build commands, and conventions.

 ## License